-Here are examples of the kind of data you can get, simply by enriching your basic KYC info:
+Here are examples of the kind of footprint data you can get, simply by enriching your basic KYC info:

-- Device fingerprinting: the phone, computer or tablet that borrowers use to connect to the lending platform contains tons of info.
+- Device fingerprinting: the phone, computer or tablet that borrowers use to connect to the lending website contains tons of info.
 Are they using private mode or an emulator?
 This could increase suspicion that they are not who they claim to be.

-- Email profiling: does the email address exist?
+- Email profiling: does the address exist?
 Is it from a suspicious, disposable domain?
 Or one that doesn’t require any verification during sign up?

 - Phone analysis: are they signing up with a real phone number?
 From a fixed line or mobile?
 And did they use that number for messaging services?

 - IP analysis: one of the oldest and easiest forms of security available: looking at the origin of the connection.
 Is it from the right location?
 Or likely to be masked via TOR or a VPN?